Agnellis tighten grip on Fiat Chrysler ahead of Wall Street debut

 Exor’s high voting power shows that very few other shareholders have participated in the loyalty scheme.

-While rumors of a potential Agnelli family exit have surfaced over the years in the Italian press, Exor has said repeatedly that the stake remained a strategic investment for the family.
+While rumours of a potential Agnelli family exit have surfaced over the years in the Italian press, Exor has said repeatedly that the stake remained a strategic investment for the family.
 However, it has suggested that it could be open to diluting its stake to support growth at the carmaker.
+(1 US dollar = 0.7886 euro) (Editing by David Goodman)